jgprogram/bitbay-hourlymarketrates/README.md

 Application requires docker compositor and free 8080 port.

- - after build start containers `docker-compose up`
+ 1. Start containers `docker-compose up`
+ 2. Execute command `java -jar target/marketrates-0.0.1-SNAPSHOT.jar`

- - when You run first time, it takes ~30 minutes when application will get ready.
+NOTE: When You run first time, it takes ~30 minutes when application will get ready.
 In this time app download data from bitbay service.
 You can work with app during data is downloaded, but You should be aware that database is not fully sycnchronized.

 ## Usage example